prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>When true, ServiceMonitor, PodMonitor and Probe object are forbidden to
+<p>arbitraryFSAccessThroughSMs when true, ServiceMonitor, PodMonitor and Probe object are forbidden to
 reference arbitrary files on the file system of the &lsquo;prometheus&rsquo;
 container.
 When a ServiceMonitor&rsquo;s endpoint specifies a <code>bearerTokenFile</code> value